Applying for an urgent Family Violence Intervention Order

 Step 4: Informing the person the intervention order is against

-The police will serve a copy of the application and if one was made, interim order on the person the intervention order relate to.
+The police will serve a copy of the application and if one was made, interim order on the person the intervention order relates to.

 You can contact the Magistrates’ Court where the application was made to see if it has been served.